ucangun/Stock_App/README.md

 - **Formik & Yup**: Used for handling form validation and submission in the login, register, and other forms, ensuring robust form control.
 - **React Icons & MUI Icons**: For incorporating icons throughout the app to enhance the user experience.
 - **Dark Mode**: Implemented with `Redux Toolkit` and Material UI’s theme system, allowing users to toggle between light and dark modes.
-- **Postman**: Used for testing and verifying backend API endpoints during development.
+- **Postman**: Used for testing and verifying backend API endpoints during development. -**i18n**: Implemented internationalization with language options for German (de) and English (en), allowing users to seamlessly switch between these languages.

 ## ⚙️ Features